dlce-eva/dlce-eva/doc/catalogs.md

 There was an issue recently where `cldfbench` couldn't actually see the config file even it was well-formed and clearly visible in the Windows file manager.
-Even more curiously, the file created by `catconfig` was invisible in the Windows file manager (but still worked perfectly file).
+Even more curiously, the file created by `catconfig` was invisible in the Windows file manager (but still worked perfectly fine).
 Maybe it's a weird file permission issue.
 Who knows.

 Should you encounter this problem, you'll have to use `cldfbench catconfig` to